dotnet/EntityFramework.Docs/docs/cli/powershell.rst

     This command currently only applies to Universal Windows Platform applications.

-Applications build for Universal Windows Platform are compiled using the .NET Native toolchain.
-This default settings for the toolchain are currently incompatible with Entity Framework.
+Applications built for Universal Windows Platform are compiled using the .NET Native tool chain.
+The default settings for the tool chain are currently incompatible with Entity Framework.
-This provides generates the toolchain settings *Runtime Directives* to improve compatibility.
+This provides generates the tool chain settings *Runtime Directives* to improve compatibility.

 Runtime Directives are documented at http://go.microsoft.com/fwlink/?LinkID=391919